sigilante/duo/L-struct.md

 #   Data Structures

-This lesson will introduce you to several useful data structures built on the door, then discuss how the compiler handles types and the sample.
+_This module will introduce you to several useful data structures built on the door, then discuss how the compiler handles types and the sample._

 ##  Key Data Structures and Molds